maxengel99/learn-japanese-app/README.md

 #### User-story Two
 I will need to do some research to find a website that generates simple random words.
 I found a few after an initial google search but they create a mix of very simple and very complicated sentences.
 If I cannot find a way to use other resources to create a sentence, I will need to find a way to generate them on my own.
 Once I get this to work, then the same method of calling a function given a command can be used for this feature.

-#### User-story Three
-If time permits, I will add a database with contact information of people that are willing to be Japanese mentors.
-However, because of scope-creep, there needs to be a notice that this may not be completed by the deadline.
-This can be an idea for a second version of the application.

 ### Estimates
 The estimate time for the first feature is about a week, most of it spent on getting the request to the Google Translate API to work.
 The next part of mapping a command to the function should not be difficult because most of that was implemented in the current applicaction.
 The estimate for the second feature is also a week depending on if I find a good resource to create the sentences.
 If it cannot be found, then maybe a week and a half.
-The estimate for the third feature is three days, but given that the other two features are more important this user-story may not be resolved in this sprint.

 ### Testing
 A new test file that tests the api calls, the parsing of the response, and error handling will be needed.
 This helps ensure that corner cases are covered and helps with maintenance of the code.